 You are using an outdated browser.
 Please upgrade to a more recent browser for a better experience.

-However, if show organizers and event marketers hope to expand their event and their brand to new audiences in the future of live, they still need other ways to reach these people.
+So, if show organizers and event marketers hope to expand their event and their brand to new audiences in the future of live, they must expand and evolve their reach to connect with these people.

 Here’s an example of how a hybrid event would work:

 An industry conference could utilize a virtual event platform to create an omnichannel, immersive digital experience for distributing live broadcasts and on-demand content.
 Whether it’s the keynotes, webinars, individual educational sessions, testing, assignments or more, the hybrid event would extend the conference beyond the convention center, making it easy for industry professionals worldwide to engage both during the event, and long after it.